-Pico W-series is a low cost yet flexible development platform for RP-series microcontroller, combining a 2.4GHz wireless interface with the following key Pico-series features:
+Raspberry Pi Pico W has been designed to be a low cost yet flexible development platform for RP2040, with the addition of a 2.4GHz wireless interface and the following key features:

-- · RP-series microcontroller microcontroller with onboard flash - On board 2.4GHz wireless (802.11n) interface

-- On board Bluetooth interface - Support for Bluetooth LE Central and Peripheral roles - Support for Bluetooth Classic - Micro-USB port for power and data (and for reprogramming the flash) - 40-pin 21mm×51mm 'DIP' style 1mm thick PCB with 0.1 inch through-hole pins also with edge castellations - Exposes 26 multi-function 3.3V general purpose I/O (GPIO) - o 23 GPIO are digital-only, with 3 (RP2350) or 4 (RP2040) more which also support ADC - Can be surface-mounted as a module
+- · RP2040 microcontroller with 2MB of external flash - On board 2.4GHz wireless (802.11n) interface - · On board Bluetooth interface - o Support for Bluetooth LE Central and Peripheral roles - o Support for Bluetooth Classic - Micro-USB port for power and data (and for reprogramming the flash) - 40-pin 21mm×51mm 'DIP' style 1mm thick PCB with 0.1 inch through-hole pins also with edge castellations - Exposes 26 multi-function 3.3V general purpose I/O (GPIO) - o 23 GPIO are digital-only, with 3 more which also support ADC - $\circ\hspace{0.1cm}$ Can be surface-mounted as a module

-Apart from the addition of wireless networking, Pico W-series are very similar to Pico-series and, like all RP-series microcontroller-based boards, share the same development environment.
-If you have not previously used an RP-series microcontroller-based board you can get started by reading Getting started with Raspberry Pi Pico-series if you're intending to use our C SDK, or Raspberry Pi Pico-series Python SDK if you're thinking about using MicroPython.
+Apart from the addition of wireless networking, Raspberry Pi Pico W is very similar to Raspberry Pi Pico and, like all RP2040-based boards, shares the same development environment.
+If you have not previously used an RP2040-based board you can get started by reading Getting started with Raspberry Pi Pico if you're intending to use our C SDK, or Raspberry Pi Pico Python SDK if you're thinking about using MicroPython.

-Full details of the Pico W-series can be found in Raspberry Pi Pico W Datasheet and Raspberry Pi Pico 2 W Datasheet.
+Full details of the Raspberry Pi Pico W can be found in the Raspberry Pi Pico W Datasheet.